mgjo5899/WhoAmIProject/Backend/README.md

     - Set up `PYTHONPATH` in `activate` file
         - Add a line `export PYTHONPATH="<directory_to_Backend_folder>" at the end of `activate` file
         - This is a temporary solution for resolving Backend module imports; will need to exchange it with `setup.py` later

+## Note
+- If you cannot access the local MySQL server with the SQL browser, try the following [solution](https://stackoverflow.com/questions/49194719/authentication-plugin-caching-sha2-password-cannot-be-loaded)